Quantum Yang-Mills Theory in Two Dimensions: Exact versus Perturbative: Perturbation Theory

-and similarly for $\overline{\Omega}^0_\bot$.
+and similarly for $\overline{\Omega}^0_\bot(\Sigma; \g)$.
 Let

 consisting of the total space of gauge-fixed connections and ghosts that are orthogonal to constants.
-The latter condition is to eliminate the kernel of $d: \Omega^0(\Sigma; \g) \to \Omega^1(\Sigma; \g)$, which arises because of infinitesimal gauge transformations acting trivially on the trivial connection.
+The latter condition is to eliminate the kernel of $d: \Omega^0(\Sigma; \g) \to \Omega^1(\Sigma; \g)$, which arises from the Lie algebra of the constant gauge transformations (which act trivially on the trivial connection).

 We now replace (\ref{eq:FPint1}) with